hashicorp/vault/website/source/docs/commands/kv/delete.html.md

 sidebar_title: "<code>delete</code>"
 sidebar_current: "docs-commands-kv-delete"
 description: |-
-  The "kv delete" command disables an secrets engine at a given PATH.
+  The "kv delete" command disables a secrets engine at a given PATH.
 The argument corresponds to the enabled PATH of the engine, not the TYPE!
 All secrets created by this engine are revoked and its Vault data is removed.
 ---